beesbridge/beesbridge.github.io/docs/blogs/data-quality-grammar/dq_databricks.md

 ```

 #### DQ Rules
-Data Quality rules are defined on the basis of grammar defined above.
+Data Quality rules are defined based on the grammar defined above.
 The rules are grouped together for each entity, and each rule validates an attribute of that entity.

 To make the rules as succinct as possible, and yet intuitive for the business user to understand the intent of the rule, we use the following keywords in the rules:
 * `must` and `should` indicate the **mandatory** and **recommended** quality requirements.